aryakaul/simdigree/labnotebook.md

 Started working on the **1** task identified yesterday, the vcf input functionality.
 I plan on adapting Onuralp's code for this purpose.
 One thing I need to also understand greater is Onuralp drawing a distinction between heterozygous individuals (0|1 vs 1|0).

 I have successfully completed #1, #3, #4, and #5.
 I still need to develop the affected status calculation; however, I think I'm on the right track.

+#### 2018-07-05
+Completed the `generate` function!
+Output is a FAM file with information about status of each person generated.
+Next step is to code up the scenario where a hardcoded pedigree is given to me.
+To this end I'm considering using a new datatype?
+IDK not 100% sure.
+I'll start working on the code tomorrow and see how I feel.
+But looking good so far!